-This podcast series is an essential part of the Historians For Future platform.
-Our aim is to provide a historical perspective on the climate and biodiversity crisis we are facing: By talking with experts about what we can learn from environmental history, the history of science and social history, about the critical potential of historical studies for thinking about the future, and about science from a liberal arts perspective…and why this matters.
+Through our podcast, H4F aims to provide a historical perspective on the climate and biodiversity crisis by talking with scholars about what we can learn from environmental history, the history of science and social history, the critical potential of historical studies for thinking about the future, and science from a liberal arts perspective… and about why this matters.

 - beyond academia